craftcms/docs/docs/commerce/1.x/docs/installation.md

 Upload the `commerce` folder to your `craft/plugins/` folder within your Craft CMS install.

-The `templates/` folder contains example templates that demonstrate how to create a basic e-commerce site with a cart and checkout process.
+The `templates/` folder contains example templates that demonstrate how to create a basic ecommerce site with a cart and checkout process.
 If you’d like to use them, just upload the `templates/shop/` folder to your `craft/templates/` folder.

 ## Install the plugin